Teaching Elementary Math Conceptually:

 Course Description

 The course Teaching Elementary Math Conceptually: A New Paradigm is designed to explain and connect the major concepts, procedures, and reasoning processes of mathematics.
-Current research and trends in math education will be discussed to outline a teaching methodology that is conceptual, contextual, and constructive and supports learning mathematics standards, such as the Common Core State Standards (CCSS).
+Current research and trends in math education will be discussed to outline a teaching methodology that is conceptual, contextual, and constructive and supports learning mathematics standards, such as the Common Core State Standards (CCSS) and STEM concepts related to technology.
 Activities are presented to explain underlying concepts and illustrate constructive teaching.
 The course has been divided into four chapters covering four math topics: number sense, addition and subtraction, multiplication and division, and fractions.
-Emphasis is on exploring how to develop mathematical understanding in learners.
+The emphasis is on exploring how to develop mathematical understanding and computational thinking in learners to support achievement in mathematics and technology.

 Student Expectations